GuillaumeDugat/Road-Segmentation/README.md

 ### Notebooks:
 * **augmentation_experiments.ipynb**: This notebook visualizes the dataset augmentation methods we use in other notebooks, such as flips, rotations, reflection paddings and color jitters.
 The main purpose of this notebook is to experiment with different parameters.
 * **unet_baseline.ipynb**: In this notebook, we take the U-Net baseline model from tutorial 10 as a starting point and build upon it by introducing and evaluating one improvement after the other.
-* **resnet_unet.ipynb**: We conduct experiments on a U-Net model where the down-sampling encoder is replaced by the ResNet-18 model.
+* **resnet_unet.ipynb**: We conduct experiments on a U-Net model where the down-sampling encoder is replaced by different ResNet models.
 * **class_specific_models.ipynb**: In this approach, we use image embeddings and K-means clustering to assign implicit class labels to each sample of the given dataset.
 We then train a separate model for each implicit class.